kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 # Installing Kaltura on RedHat Linux
-This guide applies to all major RH based Linux distros including Fedora Core, RHEL, CentOS, etc.
+This guide describes installation of an all-in-one Kaltura server and applies to all major RH based Linux distros including Fedora Core, RHEL, CentOS, etc.
+Soon this document will be extended to include cluster deployment by specific server-roles/groups.

 ## Installing on a new machine